 Reasoning about the social meaning of shared preferences: In related work, in collaboration with Lindsey Powell and Mina Cikara, we have explored children's reasoning about the social meaning of shared preferences for things like toys and foods.

 We published this work in the journal Cognition in 2023, and it is available here.

 From Music to Animacy: Causal reasoning links agents with musical sounds

 Similar to tools or visual art, music is an artifact - something designed and produced by people.
 When listening to music, do we make causal inferences about the movements and animate agents that caused the sounds?
 We ask whether high-level causal reasoning about how music was generated can lead people to link musical sounds with animate agents, and whether this is this the case even early in development.
 This work aims to shed light on cognitive mechanisms that underlie this link from musical sound to social cognition.

-How early in infancy do children do begin to dance, and how variable is this age of onset across children?
-How frequently do infants dance in their everyday lives, and how does this change with age?
+The ability and motivation to move to music is a universal and fundamental human behavior.
+How early in infancy do children do begin to dance (that is, move rhythmically in response to music)?
+How variable is this age of onset across children?
 What form does this early dance take?
 In this line of work, we aim to shed light on the ontogeny of dance, a fundamental and universal human behavior.